This is primarily a teaching dance, but will also be used for some performances.

 Push your hand towards the next persons hand until you are touching fists.

 Let go with your right hand (the one on top, holding a hilt).
-Gasp the X where two swords cross in front of you.

 Use your left hand to tuck the point it is holding under the hilt of the other sword.
 There needs to be about 5cm of each sword sticking out when you have finished.